End-to-End Efficient RL for Linear Bellman Complete MDPs with Deterministic Transitions: Introduction

 As a result, the following fundamental question has remained open:

 Even the special case where the action space is a small constant was only recently resolved \citep{golowich2024linear}, but their approach has complexity exponential in $|\cA|$.
 Moreover, their algorithm requires a bounded $Q$-function parameter assumption.
-As shown in \citep[Section 3.1]{wu2024computationally}, this assumption significantly limits generality: it excludes linear MDPs as a special case, since Bellman backups can amplify parameter norms arbitrarily (we discuss this limitation in more detail in \cref{sec:related}).
+As \cite{wu2024computationally} shows, this assumption is restrictive and limits generality (we discuss this limitation in more detail in \cref{sec:related}).
 Prior to this, \citet{zanette2020provably} gave the first computationally efficient algorithm (FRANCIS), but under a strong reachability assumption requiring that every feature direction be reachable.

 \paragraph{Our setting and contributions.} We study the setting where the \emph{state transition dynamics are deterministic} but the initial state and rewards are stochastic \citep{wen2016efficient,du2020agnostic,wu2024computationally}.
 This setting is practically relevant (e.g., in simulators, game environments, or robotic systems with known physics but stochastic rewards), and it remains theoretically challenging: the learner must still explore to estimate value functions from noisy reward feedback and handle stochastic initial states.
 Importantly, even this restricted setting has remained open for large action spaces.
 While \citet{wu2024computationally} studied this setting, their approach is not end-to-end computationally efficient: it relies on a linear optimization oracle over the feature space (one that solves problems of the form $\sup_{(x,a)\in \cX\times \cA}\phi_h(x,a)^\top \theta$ for various $\theta$).
 Such an oracle is not needed in, e.g., the linear MDP setting, and its requirement represents a significant gap.
 Resolving this discrepancy is an important step toward understanding the general problem.